CoderDojoTC/python-minecraft/docs/classroom/lab-instance.rst

   a password to make sure only you can access the IPython notebook server in your instance.

+* Your Minecraft/Mojang account name.
+This is printed on the line that reads "Step 3: Connect to the Minecraft Server as **coderdojo##**" This is the account you should use to log into the Minecraft world.
+Only this account will be able to make changes in your world.

 * Your Minecraft server address.
-Looks very similar to the IPython URL, but it just contains the server name (``python.coderdojotc.org``) and a port number (the digits following the colon).
+This looks very similar to the IPython URL, but it just contains the server name (``python.coderdojotc.org``) and a port number (the digits following the colon).